Published May 8, 2026

 How to Use Google NotebookLM for an Efficient Literature Review in 2026

-Joshua Kishaba·AI Mastery·Subscribe
+YouTubeJoshua Kishaba·AI Mastery·Subscribe

-45 minBeginnerFreemium
+45 minbeginnerfreemium

 Learn how to leverage Google NotebookLM's AI capabilities to streamline your academic literature review process with actionable steps for uploading sources, generating summaries, and creating annotated bibliographies.

 This page may contain affiliate links.
-If you purchase through these links, we may earn a commission at no extra cost to you.
+We may earn a commission at no extra cost to you.
 Full disclosure.

 Introduction